Hyperfunctions in $A$-model Localization: Localization

-Notice the purely imaginary eigenvalue $i\rho(\mathfrak{m})\rho(u)/(4R^{2}t)$ in the middle entry of the matrix in (\ref{eq:oneLoop_bosOp2a}), which is associated to the mode coefficient $\phi_{j,j_{3}}^{\rho}$.
+In the second equality, we use (\ref{eq:eigenvalues}) to replace the $D^{0}_{\mu}D^{\mu}_{0}$ with its eigenvalue, and in the third equality, we set $j=\rho(\mathfrak{m})/2$.
+Notice the purely imaginary eigenvalue $i\rho(\mathfrak{m})\rho(u)/(4R^{2}t)$ in the middle entry of the matrix in (\ref{eq:oneLoop_bosOp2a}), which is associated to the mode coefficient $\phi^{\rho}_{j,j_{3}}$.
 The presence of this imaginary eigenvalue indicates that the integral over the fluctuation $\phi^{\prime}$ is oscillatory at $j=\rho(\mathfrak{m})/2\geq1/2$.
-We consider two approaches to treating the oscillatory integral over $\phi^{\prime}$.
-In the first, we compute the determinant of (\ref{eq:oneLoop_bosOp2a}) and obtain the incorrect one-loop contribution.
-This approach erroneously treats the oscillatory integral as if it were Gaussian.
-In the second approach, we evaluate the correct one-loop contribution by retaining the oscillatory integral and evaluating the remaining integrals over fluctuations as determinants.
-The oscillatory integral will be reduced to an expression involving distributions in the next section.

-Let us begin with the incorrect approach.
-The determinant of the operator (\ref{eq:oneLoop_bosOp2a}), including the contribution of all eigenvalues, is

-Next, we consider the correct approach by omitting the contribution of the purely imaginary eigenvalue to the fluctuation determinant.
-The operator (\ref{eq:oneLoop_bosOp2a}) is decomposed as
+We retain this oscillatory integral and evaluate the remaining integrals over fluctuations as determinants.
+Accordingly, the operator (\ref{eq:oneLoop_bosOp2a}) is decomposed as

 The first term on the right hand side of the equality is the part of the fluctuation operator acting on $\phi^{\prime}$, which contains the purely imaginary eigenvalue.
-The final term in (\ref{eq:oneLoop_bosOp2b}) is the part of the fluctuation operator acting on the $F_{z}^{\prime}$ and $\tilde{\phi}^{\prime}$, which we denote $\Delta_{\text{B}}^{\prime}$.
+The final term in (\ref{eq:oneLoop_bosOp2b}) is the part of the fluctuation operator acting on the $F^{\prime}_{z}$ and $\tilde{\phi}^{\prime}$, which we denote $\Delta^{\prime}_{\text{B}}$.
 The oscillatory integral associated to the purely imaginary eigenvalue of the fluctuation $\phi^{\prime}$ is